klaftertief/email_newsletters/readme.md

 - use **inline styles** exclusively;
 - beware of image blocking in email clients; see <http://www.campaignmonitor.com/resources/entry/677/image-blocking-in-email-clients/>, for example.

+You should test your designs using different email clients and/or online services.
+Email clients may behave unexpectedly, because their HTML rendering engines are really really bad in some cases.
+Webmail clients will display your message with tons of "surrounding page code", which may lead to unexpected results as well.

 ### Newsletter TEXT page

 A Symphony page which contains the newsletter's TEXT content (based on your section data).
 During development is has turned out that website authors may be used to writing using Markdown or even HTML markup.
 This is why you should not use unformatted textarea content to create email text content.
 Instead you may use XSLT to build the text content (based on your datasource's formatted, i.e. HTML, output).